Lace: Origins

+Since lace evolved from multiple different techniques, it is impossible to say that it originated in any one place.
+The fragility of lace means that few exceedingly old specimens are extant.
 The origin of lace is disputed by historians.
 An Italian claim is a will of 1493 by the Milanese Sforza family.
 A Flemish claim is lace on the alb of a worshiping priest in a painting about 1485 by Hans Memling.
-But since lace evolved from other techniques, it is impossible to say that it originated in any one place.
-The fragility of lace also means that few exceedingly old specimens are extant.

 Early history

 Lace was used by clergy of the Catholic Church as part of vestments in religious ceremonies.
-When they first started to use lace and through the 16th century, they primarily used cutwork.
 Much of their lace was made of gold, silver, and silk.
-Wealthy people began to use such expensive lace in clothing trimmings and furnishings, such as cushion covers.
-In the 1300s and 1400s in the Italian states, heavy duties were imposed on lace, and strict sumptuary laws were passed.
+The early forms of lace were made using cutwork techniques.
+Wealthy people began to use such expensive lace in clothing trimmings and furnishings.
+In the 1300s and 1400s heavy duties were imposed on lace, and strict sumptuary laws were passed in the Italian states.
 This led to less demand for lace.
 In the mid-1400s some lacemakers turned to using flax, which cost less, while others migrated, bringing the industry to other countries.

-However, lace did not come into widespread use until the 16th century in the northwestern part of the European continent.
-The popularity of lace increased rapidly and the cottage industry of lace making spread throughout Europe.
-The late 16th century marked the rapid development of lace, both needle lace and bobbin lace became dominant in both fashion as well as home décor.
-For enhancing the beauty of collars and cuffs, needle lace was embroidered with loops and picots.
+Lace came into widespread use in the 16th century in the northwestern part of the European continent.
+The popularity of lace increased rapidly and the lace making cottage industry spread throughout Europe.
+The late 16th century marked the rapid development of lace.
+Both needle lace and bobbin lace became dominant in fashion and home décor.
 Sumptuary laws in many countries had a major impact on lace wearing and production throughout its early history, though in some countries they were often ignored or worked around.